-Our Board, working through the Human Capital and Compensation Committee, regularly reviews Chief Executive Officer and senior management succession planning.
-As part the succession planning process, the Board reviews the senior management team's experience, skills, competence, and potential to assess which executives have the ability to develop the attributes that the Board believes are necessary to lead and achieve the Company's goals.
-Directors personally assess candidates by engaging with potential successors at Board and committee meetings. as well at less formal settings.
+As part of our succession planning process, the Board and Human Capital and Compensation Committee regularly review the Chief Executive Officer's and senior management team's experience, skills, competence, and potential to determine which executives have the ability to lead and achieve the Company's goals.
+Directors personally assess candidates by engaging with potential successors at Board and committee meetings, as well as in less formal settings.